Cook County experienced far more fatalities in accidents involving large trucks than any other Illinois county.

 - In 2012, 24 people died in truck accidents.

 The reality of how dangerous sharing the road with large trucks can be comes to life in a grave way when seeing these numbers.
 It is because of this danger that the Federal Motor Carrier Safety Administration is looking for additional ways to improve safety.
+If you lost a loved one in a truck accident, speak to a Chicago wrongful death lawyer today.

 Can fatigue among truckers be reduced?